 Human Rights in Criminal Sentencing Project

-The Human Rights in Criminal Sentencing Project has compiled new comparative research about countries’ sentencing laws to situate the U.S. sentencing system within a broader global context.
+The Human Rights in Criminal Sentencing Project compiles research, publishes reports, and files briefs on countries’ sentencing laws to situate the U.S. sentencing system within a broader global context.

-The project, funded by the Ford Foundation, has produced a report that covers a range of sentencing issues, including life sentences without the possibility of parole, consecutive sentences, increased sentences for recidivists, retroactive application of positive law, double jeopardy in countries with both state and federal criminal systems, juvenile maximum sentences, transfer of juveniles to adult courts, and age of criminal liability.
+The USF School of Law’s Human Rights in Criminal Sentencing Project, funded by the Ford Foundation and led by Professor Connie de la Vega, has produced a report that covers a range of sentencing issues, including life sentences without the possibility of parole, consecutive sentences, increased sentences for recidivists, retroactive application of positive law, double jeopardy in countries with both state and federal criminal systems, juvenile maximum sentences, transfer of juveniles to adult courts, and age of criminal liability.